-Registration is required prior to submission.
-The deadline to register in GMS is 8:00 p.m. eastern time on July 14, 2011 and the deadline for applying for funding under this announcement is 8:00 p.m. eastern time on July 14, 2011.
-Please see the "How to Apply" section, page 11, for more details.
+Applicants must register in GMS prior to submitting an application for this funding opportunity.
+The deadline to register in GMS is 8:00 p.m. eastern time on May 14, 2012, and the deadline to apply for funding under this announcement is 8:00 p.m. eastern time on May 14, 2012.
+See the "How To Apply" section on page 14 for more details.